International Vaccine Allocation: An Optimization Framework: Optimization Framework

-to match (\ref{eq:V_cal}).
-Here, $\epsilon$ is an exploration tolerance that is updated at each iteration by a multiplicative factor $\beta < 1$.
-To summarize, the approximation is a linear program (LP) that differs from SEIR-OPT in the objective (\ref{eq:lagr}), fixed $\alpha$, fixed $\mathcal{V} = \hat{\mathcal{V}}$, and added constraints (\ref{eq:i}).
+to match (\ref{eq:IE}).
+Here, $\epsilon$ is an exploration tolerance that is updated at each iteration by a multiplicative factor $\phi < 1$.
+To summarize, the approximation is a linear program (LP) that differs from SEIR-OPT in the objective (\ref{eq:lagr}), fixed $\beta = \hat{\beta}$, fixed $I^E = \hat{I^E}$, and added constraints (\ref{eq:i}).

-The iterative approach to the Lagrangian problem solves this LP to find the best solution $V^{\text{new}}$ that gives infection dynamics $\mathcal{V}$ that are close to $\hat{\mathcal{V}}$.
-The current solution $V$ is updated and the difference equations solved to find $\hat{\mathcal{V}}_a(t)$, $t_n$, and $\alpha_a(t)$.
+The iterative approach to the Lagrangian problem solves this LP to find the best solution $V^{\text{new}}$ that gives effective infections $I^E$ that are close to $\hat{I^E}$.
+The current solution $V$ is updated and the difference equations solved to find $\hat{I^E}_a(t)$, and $\hat{\beta}_a(t)$.
 We call this step \say{Simulate}.
-The process is repeated until the objective function value converges.
+The process is repeated until the objective function converges.
 Because the Lagrangian problem is not convex, this algorithm is not guaranteed to converge to a global minimum; see Section \ref{sec:convergence}.
 To start the algorithm, an initial policy $V$ is chosen and simulated.
-We use static priority policies that allocate all vaccine in priority order.
+We use static priority policies that allocate vaccine in priority order.